77ryry77/BSE-Portfolio/index.md

 Code can be found here

-To connect esps I followed a tutorial and used code from https://randomnerdtutorials.com/esp-now-two-way-communication-esp32/
+To connect esps I followed a tutorial and used code from <a href="https://randomnerdtutorials.com/esp-now-two-way-communication-esp32/">here</a>

-To calculate the yaw pitch and roll values I used code from https://www.instructables.com/Arduino-MPU6050-GY521-6-Axis-Accelerometer-Gyro-3D/
+To calculate the yaw pitch and roll values I used code from <a href="https://www.instructables.com/Arduino-MPU6050-GY521-6-Axis-Accelerometer-Gyro-3D/">here</a>

 Remeber to change the MAC adresses